 The metal hasn’t again reached that all-time high.

 U.S. Mint-issued American Eagle platinum coins are one possibility.
-They’re easily bought at banks, brokerage firms or directly from the U.S. Mint.
-They also can be purchased at major coin dealers such as Monex Precious Metals in Newport Beach, Calif.
-Go to the U.S. Mint website, USmint.gov, for a list of authorized dealers.
+They’re easily bought at banks or brokerage firms.
+They also can be purchased at major coin dealers.
+Go to the U.S. Mint website for a list of authorized dealers.

 But a less liquid market than gold can mean they’re harder to cash in.
 “Before you buy bullion coins, ask about the dealer’s buyback policy,” Mladjenovic says.

 Given the high price, look for denominations of less than 1 ounce, Mladjenovic says.
 “You can tiptoe into the market by buying ½-ounce American Eagle coins,” he says.
 They’re also issued in ¼ ounce and 1/10 ounce denominations.
 Coin markups average 2% to 6%, he says.

 Avoid buying antique or collectible platinum coins, Mladjenovic says.
 “There’s a higher dealer markup,” he says.
 You’ll also be stuck with judging a coin’s rarity and authenticity.

 Platinum exchange-traded funds, or ETFs, that own the metal, are another good way to invest, Mladjenovic says.
 For example, ETFS Physical Platinum Shares, or PPLT, tracks the price of physical platinum by holding bullion, which is stashed in European vaults.

 A lesser-known precious metal than platinum, palladium is growing in popularity.
 The market for it is also highly volatile, partly driven by industrial demand, so investors need cast-iron stomachs.
 About 50% of palladium demand is based on its use in cars for catalytic converters.